 For example, if you shared that you recently started a clinical experience with significant patient interaction and planned on accruing 1,000 hours over the next year, are you still involved?
 Did you actually take on the position or was it just a possibility?
 Don’t leave application reviewers guessing.

-State something like, “In the primary application, I shared that I recently began scribing in the ED at the Amazing Hospital of Exaltedness.
+State something like, “In the primary application, I shared that I recently began scribing in the ED at the Amazing Hospital of Healing.
 I have continued to work there and accrued a total of 700 hours.
-I intend on working there another 100 hours this year.”
+I will complete another 100 hours this year.”

 Share something meaningful that has happened in that role.
 Was there was a powerful moment?
 Did you take on more responsibility?
 Let your application reviewers know.